CLARIAH/ineo-content/README.md

     * ``workflows/`` -  Contains Markdown texts describing workflows
     * ``standards/`` -  Contains Markdown texts describing standards
 * ``media/`` - Stores images or other associated media files,
-    * You can reference images from the markdown files.
+    * You can reference images from the markdown files, just use `/media/` as URL prefix when doing so.
     * Images or downloadable documents/spreadsheets/presentations that are referenced from one of the markdown files may be included in this subdirectory.
     * Videos are not suitable for direct inclusion in the git repository as they are too big, they need to be hosted elsewhere.